 What you will need

 - A copy of the latest version of Sauce Connect Proxy from https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy

-2. A Windows Service manager, in the example here we use NSSM (non-sucky service manager).
+- A Windows Service manager.
+In the example here we use NSSM.

-5) Open windows scheduler and set it to call restartSC.bat once a day.
+- Open the Windows Task Scheduler and set it to call

-Once the above is in place the tunnel should restart itself daily at the time of your choosing.
+Once you've set all these up, the tunnel should restart itself daily at the time of your choosing.